‘Complex transition’: 4 experts weigh in on Australia’s path to a green energy future

 “What you should compare is the environmental impact across the whole lifecycle, from pulling it out of the ground to point of use per killowatt hour.
 In that context, these technologies still have a lower footprint than fossil fuels.
 They’re just not zero, which is often how it’s reported in the media.”

 Parkinson’s current specialty is in the field of pyrolysis — a process of heating natural gas to release hydrogen where the residue is stored as solid carbon, rather than CO2.

 “It’s a transitional technology,” he said.
 “We need to move to a sustainable future, but we have to recognise these fuels are cheap and widely available.
 So we need ways for people to continue using them in a more sustainable way.”

 Another component in the green energy mix in Australia is biomass, which is the focus for Hunter Energy CEO Richard Poole.

 Having acquired the now-defunct Redbank power station loacted just over 2 hours out of Sydney, the Hunter team led by Richard Poole, wants to generate energy using biomass sources such as discarded wood waste.

-Richard Poole says Australia has abundant biomass resources, and cited data from the International Energy Agency which suggests it can make a material long-term contribution to the base-load power mix.
+Poole says Australia has abundant biomass resources, and cited data from the International Energy Agency which suggests it can make a material long-term contribution to the base-load power mix.

 “I think biomass energy is one of the best alternatives to transition away from coal-fired generators.
-It may not be the be-all and end-all, but as a step away from increasing carbon in the system, it’s there for now and the next 10-20 years while we develop other systems to address the problem,”
+It may not be the be-all and end-all, but as a step away from increasing carbon in the system, it’s there for now and the next 10-20 years while we develop other systems to address the problem,” he said.